kubernetes/enhancements/keps/0001-kubernetes-enhancement-proposal-process.md

 critical to clearly communicate the status of a KEP.

 Metadata items:
-* **kep-number** Required
-  * Each proposal has a number.
-This is to make all references to proposals as clear as possible.
-This is especially important as we create a network cross references between proposals.
-  * Before having the `Approved` status, the number for the KEP will be in the form of `draft-YYYYMMDD`.
-The `YYYYMMDD` is replaced with the current date when first creating the KEP.
-The goal is to enable fast parallel merges of pre-acceptance KEPs.
-  * On acceptance a sequential dense number will be assigned.
-This will be done by the editor and will be done in such a way as to minimize the chances of conflicts.
-The final number for a KEP will have no prefix.
 * **title** Required
   * The title of the KEP in plain language.
 The title will also be used in the KEP filename.
 See the template for instructions and details.